Women Transitioning to Trades and Employment

 230 Richmond Street East

-The Women Transitioning to Trades and Employment is a part-time 12 week Trades and Career Preparation (TCP) program
+Women Transitioning to Trades and Employment is a training and employment preparation program with a 12-week Trades and Career Planning (TCP) course

 Program graduates will receive 7 Ministry approved certifications required for work in construction trades